 Parks Victoria, Maritime Safety Victoria and the Victorian Water Police will continue to enforce boating and swimming zones.
 Notices to Mariners will also be issued to advise of any revised zone arrangements and works occurring on the water.

 Dromana to Blairgowrie; Werribee River to Williamstown and Phillip Island North (Implemented)

 Bellarine Peninsula and Corio Bay (Implemented)

 For further information, please see the Boating and Swimming Zones brochure.

 Responses to frequently asked questions are available in the Boating and Swimming Zones Implementation FAQ's document.

 For further information and to keep updated with boating and swimming zones in your local area, please contact the Parks Victoria Information Centre on 13 1963 or email firstname.lastname@example.org.

 Temporary Boating and Swimming Zone changes

-The ‘Swimming Only’ zone at Mentone beach has been extended 100 metres to the south for the period of 20 November 2021 to 25 April 2022.
+The ‘Swimming Only’ zone at Mentone beach has been extended 100 metres to the south for the period of 7 November 2022 until 1 May 2023.
 No vessels are permitted to enter or remain in this zone.
 Download the Mentone beach fact sheet (PDF) for more information.